apache/couchdb/share/doc/src/query-servers.rst

 CommonJS Modules
 ----------------

-`CommonJS Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ is the one of major CouchDB feature introduced in 0.11.0 version that allows to create modular design functions without needs to duplicate a lot of same functionality.
+Support for `CommonJS Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ (introduced in CouchDB 0.11.0) allows you to create modular design functions without the need for duplication of functionality.

-Example of CommonJS module that checks user permissions:
+Here's a CommonJS module that checks user permissions:

 .. code-block:: javascript